 By month three, Skills built from real completed tasks have improved accuracy on the agency's specific clients, formats, and communication patterns.
 The same status update that took 15 minutes to compose in week one takes 90 seconds to review in month three.
 Hermes does not replace the account manager's judgment on strategy, scope, or relationships.
 Hermes handles the communication and research layer that consumes the time those judgments should be made in.

 For a full overview of Hermes and how it works, see what is Hermes.
-For how Skills build from completed tasks, see how Hermes learns.
 For when off-the-shelf tools don't fit the agency's specific workflows, see what is a custom agent.

 Frequently asked questions